-Means of triplicate $(\pm)$ SD log CFU/g (\Significantly different from control).
+Means of triplicate ( $\pm$ ) SD log CFU/g (\Significantly different from control).

 Fig. 3.
-13: Numbers of total "heterotrophic bacteria" in gut of FB larvae; a) E. coli b) Salmonella enterica and c) bacterial species grown on plate count medium

-Means of triplicate (±) SD log CFU/g (\Significantly different from control).
+13: Numbers of total "heterotrophic bacteria" in gut of FB larvae; a) E. coli b) Salmonella enterica and c) bacterial species grown on plate count medium Means of triplicate (±) SD log CFU/g (\Significantly different from control).

 Figure 3.12 shows the number of bacteria, including pathogens inside the gut of BSFL following feeding on dog faeces.
 The overall trend is obvious, namely feeding leads to a statistically significant increase in the number of bacteria inside the BSFL gut.
 The same trend is seen in relation to dog faeces fed FBL (Fig 3.13).
 This trend of increasing bacterial numbers in larvae fed on dog faeces is particularly worrying in relation to the potential feeding of these larvae to animals-post exposure to faeces.
 Black soldier Fly larvae in particular are currently being produced for use as animal feed (mainly to chickens) following feeding on restaurant food waste.
-It is unlikely then, considering the high pathogen content of larvae fed on dog faeces that these could be safely used as animal feed following feeding on dog faeces.
+It is unlikely then, considering the high pathogen content of larvae fed on dog faeces.
 The only reference seemingly available on the effect of feeding BSFL on animal faeces was reported by Erickson et al. (2004),who found that they reduced the pathogenic bacteria population, including E. coli and Salmonella in chicken and hogs manure.